In the business world, the rearview mirror is always clearer than the windshield. - Warren Buffet

 Cultivate strategic ignorance

-Not everything deserves your attention.
-Deliberately ignore distractions that don't serve your core mission.
+Deliberately ignore distractions that do not serve your core mission.

 Always check backgrounds